celo-org/celo-monorepo/packages/docs/operations-manual/node-upgrades.md

 ### Upgrading Proxy Nodes

+{% hint style="danger" %} Release 1.2.0 is backwards incompatible in the Validator and Proxy connection.
+Validators and proxies must be upgraded to 1.2.0 at the same time. {% endhint %}

 With multi-proxy, you can upgrade proxies one by one or can add newly synced proxies with the latest Docker image and can remove the old proxies.
 If upgrading the proxies in place, a rolling upgrade is recommended as the validator will re-assign direct connections as proxies are added and removed.
 These re-assignments will allow the validator to continue to participate in consensus.